solelychloe/solely.codes/.github/ISSUE_TEMPLATE/parallel-program-request.md

 ---

 I have the Parallel Program emblem and I would like to get added to the Parallel Program List.

-I also understand that this website is not affiliated with Bungie, Inc. in any way.
+- [x] I understand that this website is not affiliated with Bungie, Inc. in any way.

 Bungie Name:

-Contribution:
+My contribution: